 Phase II of TIP begins once a student earns 56 credit hours and begins working towards a Bachelor’s degree.
 Phase II provides up to $500 in tuition reimbursement.

-The Michigan competitive Scholarships awards $1,000 to students who received a score of at least 1200 on the SAT.
+The Michigan Competitive Scholarship awards up to $1,500 to current undergraduate students pursuing their first degree who received a score of at least 1200 on the SAT.
 The scholarship can be applied to community colleges and public or private colleges.
 Students must:

 Fostering Features Scholarships provides tuition assistance for students who were in foster care.
 Students may be awarded up to $3,000 for a community college or a public or private college.
 Deadline for the program is June 30.
 Students must: